satisfice/AI_Experiments/experiments/self-repudiation/My own answer to the prompt.md

   - If an account is reactivated, does another three-year window begin?

 - The “grace period” doesn’t sound like a grace period, but rather just the final 6 months of the 3-year account life.
 Am I understanding that correctly?
+  (NOTE: As it happens I read the spec wrong.
+The grace period starts after the 3-year term.
+This is why questions are a good thing.
+BTW, reading ChatGPT output clued me in that I may have been mistaken.)

 - Is the ability to reactivate the account only available in the last three months of the 3-year cycle?